When Is A Cybersecurity Stock Overvalued?

 Hackers became better at coding all sort of malicious software, and the massive explosion of internet-enabled devices meant security vendors couldn't provide an updated signature solution for every threat.

-(Source: IDC)
+(Source: IDC.)

 This fragmented the industry, leading to the formation of different cyber niches.
 From endpoint, network, email, cloud, DLP, advanced malware and threat intelligence, it has been hard for any single player to cover all threat surfaces.